oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

 ### Objectives
 - Learn how to create a simple data visualization project with Oracle Analytics Cloud
-- Learn how to access and gain insights from data in the Autonomous Database
+- Learn how to access and gain insights from data in the Autonomous AI Database

 ### Prerequisites
 - This lab requires creation of an Oracle Analytics Cloud instance, or the use of an OAC instance provided by your instructor.
-- This lab requires completion of the Provision Autonomous Database lab in the Contents menu on the left.
+- This lab requires completion of the Provision Autonomous AI Database lab in the Contents menu on the left.

 ## Task 1: Create a View

 Run a SQL script that will perform two tasks.
 First, primary keys are defined on tables to ensure uniqueness between rows.
 Then, foreign key constraints are added that ensure data integrity between tables.
 These constraints have the added benefit of improving performance.

 Next, the script creates a `SALES_DASHBOARD` view that you will use to create your analytic dashboard.
 This simplifies the usability for analytics users; they can simply use the one view for all of their queries.
-You can conveniently access the browser-based SQL Worksheet directly from your Autonomous Database console.
+You can conveniently access the browser-based SQL Worksheet directly from your Autonomous AI Database console.

 [](include:adb-goto-sql-worksheet.md)